pbayer/DiscreteEventsCompanion.jl/docs/src/approach.md

 ### Activity based approach

 Here events are expressed as activities.
-We take the [example of a multi-server M/M/c queue](https://github.com/BenLauwens/SimJulia.jl/blob/master/examples/queue_mmc.ipynb)[^3] and implement it as a sequence of activities:
+We take the [example of a multi-server M/M/c queue](https://github.com/BenLauwens/SimJulia.jl/blob/master/examples/queue_mmc.ipynb)[^3] and implement it as a sequence of server activities:

 ```julia
 using DiscreteEvents, Printf, Distributions, Random